ini/RedisBridge/docs/interfaces.md

 ## Example: Guess the Number

-In this example we'll implement a two-player random number guessing game, where each player will be a client with a bridge wrapped in a `CallbackDecorator`.
+In this example we'll implement a two-player random number guessing game, where each player will be a client with a bridge wrapped in a `CallbackInterface`.

 First, let's get our imports:
 ```
 import random
 from RedisBridge import RedisBridge
-from RedisBridge.interfaces import CallbackDecorator
+from RedisBridge.interfaces import CallbackInterface
 ```

 Second, we'll define a class called `Oracle`, which does the following: